Politics and Philosophy BA

 Welsh Baccalaureate + 2 A Levels B + AA

-Access to HE Diploma 60 credits overall in either a business, management, humanities, law or social science subject, with 45 credits at Level 3, including 36 credits at Distinction and 9 credits at Merit
+Access to HE Diploma Award of Access to HE Diploma in either Law, Business Management, Humanities or Social Sciences, with 45 credits at Level 3, including 36 at Distinction and 9 at Merit

 GCSE Maths grade 4/C